Outline#

 pa = marks;

-C does zero bounds checking at runtime; it is very easy to access an index of an array that is beyond the end of its length.
+C does no bounds checking at runtime; it is very easy to access an index of an array that is beyond the end of its length.
 This has implications for security as it potentially allows users to access memory they’re not supposed to, as well as program correctness!
 Most of the time, a segmentation fault will notify you of the error, but sometimes it can be incredibly tricky to debug…

 Read the src/arrays.c program and predict the outcome.
 Then run the program and check if your predictions match the actual outcome.
 The program should print a warning.
 Make sure you understand what this warning is about.